We'll always have Paris

 Happy New Year, friends!

-A trip recap is one of my favorite things to write because you get to relive those moments again.
+Trip recaps are one of my favorite things to write because you get to relive the magical moments again.
 I’m going to be cheesy for a sec… I feel incredibly lucky and grateful to have spent Christmas in my favorite city in the world.
 And with a partner-in-crime who enjoys and appreciates the same things as I do.
 2025 was a rough year — I think for most people — so ending it on a really high note makes me feel optimistic about the year ahead.

-Before we get into the Paris moments, I wanted to say thank you.
+Before we get into the recap, I wanted to say thank you.
 For your support and for the space you’ve given me in your inbox — it’s a privilege I don’t take for granted.
-Whether you’ve been reading my letters for a while now or have recently found my Substack, thanks for being here. xx
+Whether you’ve been reading my letters for a while now or have recently found them on Substack, thanks for being here. xx

 This letter will get cut off in email, read on the app for a better experience.